hwsimpson33/pres2020/docs/posts/week6.md

 These hypotheses could easily be tested with the right data.
 This is how I would set up my models:

 ```
-% negative ads out of all ads = state expected vote margin * # of electoral votes + % voters registered to parties (to measure polarization) + demographic controls for the effectiveness of ads
+% negative ads out of all ads = state expected vote margin * # of electoral votes + % voters registered to parties + demographic controls for the effectiveness of ads

 number of offices in a state = state expected vote margin * # of electoral votes + % voters registered to parties + demographic controls for the effectiveness of offices
 ```